J&K: Politicians detained at MLA hostel to be released

 Background: Before Article 370's abrogation, politicians were detained

 In case you have forgotten about the political situation in the erstwhile state of Jammu and Kashmir, here's a quick recap.
 Before Article 370 was rescinded in August 2018, Centre, led by BJP, detained local leaders to prevent any untoward incident.
 The detainees include three former Chief Ministers- Mehbooba Mufti, Farooq Abdullah, and Omar Abdullah.
 Authorities said they will be released when "normalcy returns".

-Currently, 26 politicians are living at the MLA hostel.
+As of now, 26 politicians are living at MLA hostel

 Besides Lone, the four politicians who will not get freedom soon are National Conference general secretary Ali Muhammad Sagar, Jammu and Kashmir People's Movement president Shah Faesal, senior PDP leader Naeem Akhtar and PDP youth wing president Waheed ur Rehman Para.

 Separately, no one knows when former CMs will be released